The Stuff Nightmares are Made of

 On our way up, I couldn’t help but notice the agricultural machinery the locals seemed to have built with their own two hands to work the fields.
 It spoke volumes to their resolve in making a living under harsh conditions.

-A gentle breeze swept through the trees, whose top branches spread up to where the roots of the next line of trees started to ...Read more
+A gentle breeze swept through the trees, whose top branches spread up to where the roots of the next line of trees started ...Read more

 The Suit Jacket